Omotoso-Bukola/Palmora-Group-Hr-Analysis-Project/README.md

  - Palmoria Group emp-data.csv: Employee records including gender, region, department, salary, and ratings

- - Palmoria Group Bonus Rules.xlsx: Guidelines for allocating bonus payments based on performance
+ - Palmoria Group Bonus mapping.xlsx: Guidelines for allocating bonus payments based on performance

 ## Tools Used:

-  Power BI for cleaning,dashboard design and DAX analysis
+  Excel for cleaning the Employee dataset by assigning a generic gender status for the undisclosed gender with N/A Power BI for merging the two dataset,dashboard design and DAX analysis

-- Steps Taken:
+## Steps Taken:

 -  Cleaned the employee data: